Eagle Cam

-Welcome to the Eagle Cam, a collaboration with Duke Farms.
+Welcome to the Eagle Cam, a collaboration with Duke Farms, to help raise awareness for nesting bald eagles in New Jersey.

 Bald Eagles are extremely sensitive to human disturbance.
 At no time should anyone approach nesting eagles.
 People who want to observe or photograph eagles and who come too close may actually cause the birds to abandon a nest.